 You may find this helpful straight after your child has died, or even months or years later.

 If you do not feel up to talking, you may find it helpful to keep a journal or write letters.
 One mum told The Lullaby Trust:

 “I wrote letters to Michael all the time.
 I still have those letters and although I don’t write them anymore, I do sometimes still read them.”

-Even if you are not on your own you may find writing such letters to your baby helpful.
+Even if you are not on your own you may find writing such letters to your child helpful.

-The death of a baby inevitably changes the dreams and hopes parents have for the future.
+The death of a child inevitably changes the dreams and hopes parents have for the future.

 One dad said:

 “I miss my son as much for the things we didn’t do together as for the things we did.
 What strikes me most of all these days is the fundamental way in which his death has changed and continues to change us.
 He was only with us for five months, but I doubt if anyone else will make such a profound impression on our lives.”